At least 15 dead as 2 migrant boats sink in Greek waters - NewsBreak

 At least 15 dead as 2 migrant boats sink in Greek waters

 Officials said 30 people had been rescued after that boat hit rocks off the village port of Diakofti on the east of the island.
-Winds in the area were up to 45 mph.
+Winds in the area were up to 70 kph (45 mph).

 “We could see the boat smashing against the rocks and people climbing up those rocks to try and save themselves.
 It was an unbelievable sight,” Martha Stathaki, a local resident told The Associated Press.
 “All the residents here went down to the harbor to try and help.”